Kathleen Howell

-Kathleen Connor Howell is an American scientist and aerospace engineer known for her contributions to dynamical systems theory applied to spacecraft trajectory design which led to the use of halo orbit in multiple NASA space missions.
+Kathleen Connor Howell is an American aerospace engineer known for her contributions to dynamical systems theory applied to spacecraft trajectory design which led to the use of halo orbit in multiple NASA space missions.
 She is currently the Hsu Lo Distinguished Professor at Purdue University in the School of Aeronautics and Astronautics.
 In acknowledgment of her many achievements, Discover magazine recognized her in 2002 as one of the 50 most important women in science.

+Education

+She obtained her Bachelor of Science degree in Aerospace Engineering at Iowa State University in 1973.
+Howell then received her MS and PhD degrees from Stanford University in 1977 and 1983, respectively.
+Her PhD advisor was John Breakwell and her PhD dissertation was entitled "Three-dimensional, periodic halo orbits in the restricted three-body problem".